evanseitz/POLARIS/README.md

-# POLARIS
+# README
+## POLARIS: Path of Least Action Recursive Survey

-algorithm for path of least action analysis on energy landscapes
+This repository contains the software implementation for our paper **POLARIS: path of least action analysis on energy landscapes** (Seitz, Frank): https://www.biorxiv.org/content/10.1101/633628v1.
+It contains tools to apply the discussed methods to energy landscapes.

-# Installation
+### Installation
 1. Install latest version of Anaconda: https://www.anaconda.com/download/

 2. Use the `.yml` file found within the repository to install the environment for your operating system, via either: